jakesant/latex_template/README.md

 A LaTeX template I use for university assignments.
+It contains some basic examples of simple TeX command use.